dapriett/nativescript-google-maps-sdk/README.md

-`markerDrag` | Fires repeatedly while a marker is being dragged `markerEndDragging` | Fires when a marker ends dragging `markerInfoWindowTapped` | Fired on tapping Marker Info Window `cameraChanged` | Fired after the camera has changed `cameraMove` | Fired while the camera is moving
+`markerDrag` | Fires repeatedly while a marker is being dragged `markerEndDragging` | Fires when a marker ends dragging `markerInfoWindowTapped` | Fired on tapping Marker Info Window `myLocationTapped` | Fired when the 'My Location' button is tapped `cameraChanged` | Fired after the camera has changed `cameraMove` | Fired while the camera is moving